A radio group is a grouping of radio buttons that are related to each other.

 A radio group in a disabled state shows that a selection exists, but is not available in that circumstance.
 This can be used to maintain layout continuity and communicate that an action may become available later.
 The field label, radio buttons, and help text are all displayed in a disabled state when the radio group is disabled.

-Radio groups have a read-only option for when they’re in the disabled state but still need their labels to be shown.
+A radio group has a read-only option for when it's in the disabled state but still needs content to be shown.
 This allows for content to be copied, but not interacted with or changed.

 From the design point of view, each component has a number of options.
 These options and their names are platform agnostic, and each implementation should adapt these to fit into their framework.